 CNC controlled operation

 In order for a cycle to start, the drives are commanded by the CNC controller in order to move the table along both axes to a certain position.
 Once the table is in position, the punching sequence is initiated and the ram is pushed from top to bottom dead center through the material plane.
-While for modern machines, these terms do not actually exist, they are still used for the top and bottom of a stroke.
+While for modern machines, these terms do not actually exist, they are still useful for the top and bottom of a stroke.

-After the punch penetrates the material and pushes it through the die, therefore obtaining the desired design and shape of the material, the slug cut that’s been cut from the workpiece is removed and collected into a special container.
+After the punch penetrates the material and pushes it through the die, therefore obtaining the desired design and shape of the material, the slug cut that’s been cut from the work piece is removed and collected into a special container.

 In general, punch presses are used for high volume production and for the purpose of measuring cycle times, milliseconds are used.
 When it comes to the material yield, it is measured as a percentage of parts to waste per sheet processed.
 In order to improve yield, CAD/CAM programs are used.

-The die set used for high speed punch press machines consists of a set of dies and punches which need to be pressed together in order to make a hole in the workpiece.
+The die set used for high speed punch press machines consists of a set of dies and punches which need to be pressed together in order to make a hole in the work piece.
 During the punching process, the punch is attached to the ram and the operator can change both the dies and punches as needed.
 As it goes down and up in a linear and vertical motion, the ram forces the punch through the material and eventually into the die.

 For most machines, the main bed is known as the X axis.
 The machine does have a Y axis as well.
-Based on the machine’s size, the motors, the weight of the workpiece and the beds required for moving these axis tables are going to vary in terms of power and size.
+Based on the machine’s size, the motors, the weight of the work piece and the beds required for moving these axis tables are going to vary in terms of power and size.
 While in the past, high speed punch press machines used DC motors, the majority of the models today use AC brushless motors.

 The majority of high speed punch press machines today are powered hydraulically.
 On the other hand, there are also machines that are powered mechanically by driven rams.
 The rams are powered by a flywheel which rotates constantly.
 Back in the 19th century, leather drive belts attached to line shafting were used for powering flywheels, but things have changed significantly in the 21st century.
 These days, flywheels are usually powered by electric motors.